ds-leehanjin/housing-dataset-linear-regression/README.md

-## One Hot Encoding

-We can see that there are some categorical variables in our dataset, but other than the 'zipcode' column, the other variables are ordinal.

-We will proceed to use One Hot Encoding prior to running our multiple regression model including the zipcode data.

 # MODEL

 Finally, we have prepared our data enough to be able to run an initial iteration of our multiple regression model!
 As we create each model, we will include a QQ plot to address the normality of residuals as well as plotting price vs residuals in order to check for homoscedasticity of residuals.

 ## Creating a Baseline Model

 <table class="simpletable">
 <caption>OLS Regression Results</caption>